ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 > [Lee la versión en español de este artículo](/blog/2022/11/22/r-universe-stars-1-es/)

 This is the first post of our interview series __"Meeting the stars of the R-universe"__.
 We aim to share with the community the working groups and people behind the development of the software and packages that many of us use and that are available in _r-universe_.
 We want to show and know different projects around the world, the work they do, their processes and users.
-We begin our journey in _Argentina_  with a team that uses R and develops R packages in the Argentinean State.
+We begin our journey in _Argentina_  with a team that uses R and develops R packages in the Argentinean State (be sure to watch the video with excerpts from the interview).

 ## Working with R packages in the Argentinian state